JeelDobariya38/CollectionFrameWork/CONTRIBUTING.md

 ## Style Guide

-Follow the [style guide](STYLE_GUIDE.md) for code formatting and naming conventions.
+Follow the style guide for code formatting and naming conventions (project may follow it own style so please refer existing codebase).

-## License

-By contributing to CollectionFrameWork, you agree that your contributions will be licensed under the MIT License.
-See the [LICENSE.txt](LICENSE.txt) file for details.

 Happy coding!